enterspeedhq/enterspeed-migrator/README.md

 }
 ```
 #### Navigation handle
 The `NavigationHandle` is very important.
 You need to create a handle in Enterspeed, that returns all routable views, that you would like to migrate into Umbraco 10.
 This handle has to conform to some specific requirements for this to work.
-You can get a sample of the schema setup for the handle __[here](//assets/schemas/)__.
+You can get a sample of the schema setup for the handle __[here](/assets/schemas/)__.

 #### Schema requirements
 Some meta-data is required for this to work.
 As you can see in the example, we have the `migrationPageMetaData` as we defined earlier.
 This contains 3 properties: `sourceEntityAlias`, `sourceEntityName` and `contentName`.
 These 3 properties are required for the migration engine to work.
 It's used to create the unique schema types and later on Document Types for Umbraco.

-This means that you would have to create a [Partial schema](https://docs.enterspeed.com/key-concepts/partial-schemas) in Enterspeed and reference the metadata in all routed responses.
-You can see an example of the meta-data schema __[here](//assets/schemas/)__.
+This means that you would have to create a Partial schema in Enterspeed and reference the metadata in all routed responses.
 You can call the meta-data object what you want, as long as you reference it correctly in appsettings and add the required properties.

 #### Working with complex data